sidxi/week-five/notes.md

   * On a webmap, the z value (zoom level) has a range between 0 and 21, where 21 returns a tile with greatest detail (and smallest sized tile)
   *	I did look at other maps, but the one you chose is the most easily recognizeable spot and despite spending 4 years in Ottawa, I still don’t know the city as well as I would have lived to
     *	Also, adding in the control points felt like I was playing a strange game of where’s waldo/spot the difference – instead, it was “find the similarity”!
-  *	What is metadata, _really¬_?
+  *	What is metadata, _really_?
 I know that it’s “data about data,” and I know that it provides important information about what data is & the information it contains, but what does that actually mean?
   *	Dr. Graham didn’t specify whether we should take the first map out after we’d put the georectified map in, so I didn’t *shrugs*
   *	You should have SEEN my face when I made the 3rd marker move – I looked at it my mouth DROPPED.
 I couldn’t believe it, it felt like magic
   *	To me, a map has to have a zoom.
 Even though our map doesn’t _NEED_ a zoom, I’ve literally never seen a digital map without a zoom (and let’s be real, the only times I’ve really used non-digital maps is in textbooks or art projects).
 So I created a fourth index to put [this one](https://github.com/kartena/Leaflet.Pancontrol) in my map, pulled from [the list Dr. Graham gave us](https://leafletjs.com/plugins.html)